 One minor annoyance is that I found the plastic accessories case tricky to remove.
 There’s a clip underneath that needs pressed while using the other hand to pull it off.
 Fiddly!
 Also, I foolishly allowed the lower looper to become unthreaded.
 Note to self: NEVER do this again!
 It’s tricky to re-thread as the looper is tucked away in the depths of the machine and is difficult to access but the tweezers help.

 Another adverse comment from an online review was that it didn’t cope with heavy fabrics such as denim.
-Unfortunately I ran out of time to test this but as with everything, you get what you pay for.
+I’ve found it fine up to 3 or 4 layers of regular craft cotton but really struggles on more.

 Singer Overlocker 14SH754 – Overall

-I was pleasantly surprised by this machine.
-Even at the full recommended price of around £249, this is still a budget-level machine but it performed well for normal domestic use.
-With professional-quality models starting at prices around £500 and up to £2000, don’t expect this machine to be their equal.
+Even at the full recommended price of around £249, this is still a budget-level machine.
+With professional-quality models starting at prices around £400 and up to £2000, don’t expect this machine to be their equal.
 If you’re needing an overlocker for upholstery or multiple layers of denim, then you’ll have to spend a lot more to get a heavy-duty one.
-You could consider Pfaff or Juki who are better known for making industrial overlockers but make some robust domestic ones too.
-But overall, I can recommend the Singer Overlocker 14SH754* (please see below), whether it’s your first overlocker or you’ve previous experience using them.
+You could consider Pfaff or Juki who are better known for making industrial overlockers but make excellent domestic ones too.

-If you like dressmaking but have never used an overlocker, I’d advise you to get one immediately.
+If you like dressmaking but have never used an overlocker, I’d advise you to get one immediately, but not this one.
 Even if you only use it to neaten the seam allowances, it will greatly improve the appearance of your garments giving them a professional look.
 However overlockers can seam the garment and finish off the edges in one operation.
-With sewing speeds of up to 1300 stitches per minute, you could make up whole garments in less than half the time you’d take using conventional sewing machine.
+With sewing speeds of up to 1300-1500 stitches per minute, you could make up whole garments in less than half the time you’d take using conventional sewing machine.
 But their real value is in sewing stretch knits so if you want to make T-shirts, jersey dresses or leggings, then I’d say an overlocker is a must-have.
 Tell that to Santa!

-*Update August 2018* Initially this machine worked resonably well for the first year, although it doesn’t give the stitch quality of my other overlockers.
+Initially this machine worked passibly well for the first year, although it doesn’t give the stitch quality of my other overlockers.
 Then it developed a problem where the looper tensions were too loose.
 The normal setting should be around 4-5 but I had them turned up to 8-9 before achieving the required tension.
-I returned it to Singer and it was returned to me quickly.
+I returned it to Singer and it was ‘mended’ and returned to me quickly.
 The tension dial problem was apparently fixed but almost immediately the left needle started skipping stitches.
 Singer advised to change the needle.
 This problem is continuous regardless of whether it’s a new needle of not, and it takes me an hour of fiddling every time I want to use the machine, to achieve anything like a reasonable stitch quality.
-As a professional who’s an experienced overlocker user, and the owner of 3 other machines which all perform perfectly (one of them is over 40 years old), I’m withdrawing my favourable review of this machine.
-Through running my Overlocker workshops, I see a good amount of this model, and also it’s successor, the S14-78, as well as many other makes.
+As a professional who’s an experienced overlocker user, and the owner of 3 other machines which all perform perfectly (one of them is over 40 years old), I do not recommend this machine.
+Through running my Overlocker workshops, I see a good many of this model, and also it’s successor, the S14-78.
+Compared to the many other makes I see regularly, Singers are by far the most troublesome.
 Therefore I feel qualified to say that the 14SH754 is a poor-quality machine that’s not fit for purpose.
 The S14-78 is marginally better but still doesn’t have a good-quality stitch.
 Both feel light and flimsy and it’s my opinion that the resulting vibration is what causes the inconsistent stitch tension and quality.
-If you’re a first-time user then you may not be aware of the difference but I doubt these machines will last you more than a few years and I’d think are only good for occasional light use.
+If you’re a first-time user then you may not be aware of the difference but I doubt these machines will last you more than a year or two.
+And are only good for occasional light use.

 My recommendation is to pay a little more and get one of the following:

-Janome 8002DG £199, or the Janome 9300DX at £269.
-The Britannia 4DR £269 (made by Juki who are famed for high-quality industrial machines) is also highly-recommended by my local specialist dealer.
+Janome 9300DX at £269, or Britannia 4DR £269 (made by Juki who are famed for high-quality industrial machines).
+Juki is also highly-recommended by my local specialist dealer, Pembertons.